 5 Common Causes of Blocked Drains and How to Prevent Them

-Blocked drains are a hassle that could disrupt your everyday life.
-They can cause water damage, bad odours, and even health risks.
-If not dealt with promptly blocked drains could cause grave problems to your plumbing system, which can lead to costly repair or even replacement.
+Blocked drains are a hassle that can disrupt your daily life.
+They can lead to the destruction of your home’s plumbing, unpleasant smells, and even health risks.
+If not promptly dealt with, blocked drains can cause serious issues in the plumbing system, which can lead to costly maintenance or repairs.

 Key Takeaways

-- Blockages to drains can cause disruption to your routine and cause water damage, bad smells and even health dangers.
+- The blockage of drains can affect your routine and can lead to water damage, bad smells and even health dangers.

-- Grease, oil and fat accumulation can build up on the pipes’ walls, causing obstructions; try not to pour grease down the drain, or use soap and hot water to wash dishes.
+- The fat, oil and grease accumulation can build up on the pipes’ walls, causing blockages; avoid pouring grease down the drain, or use soap and hot water while cleaning dishes.

 - Hair

-In this article, we will look at five common reasons for blocked drains and how you can stop them from happening.
+In this post, we’ll look at five common causes of blocked drains and what you can do to avoid them.

 Cause 1: Grease, Oil and Fat buildup

-Oil, grease, and fat may appear like harmless materials to pour down the drain but they can build up in the pipes’ walls the pipes, causing the pipes to become blocked.
-In this case the water can’t flow freely through drainpipes.
-The best solution is to refrain from throwing grease down the drain.
-Or use soap and hot water while cleaning dishes since it can help dissolve greasy substances.
+Fat, grease and oil might appear to be harmless substances to pour down the drain however, over time, they begin to accumulate within the wall of pipes causing an obstruction.
+When this occurs then water cannot move freely through the drainpipes.
+The solution is to stop pouring grease into the drain.
+Alternatively, use soap and hot water during cleaning dishes since it can help break down greasy substances.

 Cause 4 Cause 4: Hair